Skip to main content

 NEXT STEPS

-With a healthy test loop in place, the remaining work is mostly hardening: robust webhook handling under load, a final security checklist, and migrations from any prior payment provider you may be running alongside.
+With a healthy test loop in place, the remaining work is mostly hardening: dependable webhook handling under load, a final security checklist, and migrations from any prior payment provider you may be running alongside.

 Last reviewed: 2026-05-15.
 Published under CC BY 4.0.